o3de/o3de-multiplayersample/Documentation/GameLift.md

 ## Running with [GameLift](https://docs.aws.amazon.com/gamelift/index.html)

 ### Setup
 1. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), if you don't already have it.
-You will need it to create a game session with GameLiftLocal.
+You will need it to interact with Amazon GameLift.
 1. Enable the "AWSGameLift" and "MPSGameLift" gem by adding them to MultiplayerSample/Gem/Code/enabled_gems.cmake
 1. Build the server and game launchers for MultiplayerSample as normal, per [top-level README](/README.md).
 1. Build AssetBundler.exe